 - Emergency procedures – ER surgeries—especially those involving general anesthetic—were likelier to develop into fatal pneumonia cases.

 - Upper body surgery – Most fatal aspirations during anesthesia took place after surgery on the brain, neck, chest, or torso.

 Studies suggest that these aspirations occur at least once in 90 percent of sedated patients, but many medical professionals consider this to be a low estimate as many events go unnoticed.
-If you think your loved one may have suffered wrongful death from anesthesia error, contact us today to begin an investigation into your case.
+If you think your loved one may have suffered wrongful death from an anesthesia error, contact us today to begin an investigation into your case.
 You can also find more helpful information on our Facebook Page.